CohumanSpace/digimon-engine/README.md

 ### Community & Contact

 - [GitHub Issues](https://github.com/CohumanSpace/digimon-engine/issues).
 Best for: bugs you encounter using Digimon Engine, and feature proposals.
-- [Discord](Incoming).
+- [Telegram](https://t.me/+iW4XMrHPc-5mMzhh).
 Best for: sharing your applications and hanging out with the community.
-- [Developer Discord](Incoming).
-Best for: getting help and plugin development.

 ## Contributors